kishansinghverma/Emandi-Script/README.md

 ## Development
 - Start the local server with `npm start`.
-- Copy the content of `RunDevelopment.js` in TamperMonkey / Stay.
+- Copy the content of `ScriptInjection.js` in TamperMonkey / Stay.
+- Make sure localhost server is uncommented.
 - Save and start development.

 ## Deployment